CristinaNRR/ExperimentalRoboticsLab/README.md

 In each state I used lots of 'loginfo' functions in order to be able to follow the state machine behaviour and check that everyting is working properly.

-Below the state machine and architecture diagram.
+Below the state machine and architecture diagrams.

 <img src="https://github.com/CristinaNRR/final_exp/blob/master/Images/state_machine_diagram.png" alt=" " width="600" height="400"/>
+_Figure 1 : state machine diagram_

 <img src="https://github.com/CristinaNRR/final_exp/blob/master/Images/Architecture_diagram.png" alt=" " width="600" height="400"/>
+_Figure 2 : software architecture_

 ## Packages and file list
 Inside the workspace we can find the following packages: